baiyongan/lsf-handbook/docs/chapter07/overview_ZH.md

 ## Using the LSF Connector for Kubernetes

+!!! info
     Configure and use LSF Connector for Kubernetes.

 ### Overview of LSF Connector for Kubernetes
 IBM Spectrum LSF Connector for Kubernetes (LSF Connector for Kubernetes) uses the core IBM Spectrum LSF (LSF) scheduling technology and is integrated into Kubernetes.